polterguy/magic/README.md

 4. Create your service implementation.
 See `magic.todo.services` for an example.
 5. Create your view model.
 See the `magic.todo.web.model` project for an example.
 6. Create your controller.
 See the `magic.todo.web.controller` project for an example.
-7. Add a reference to your controller into the `magic.backend`.
+7. Add a reference to your controller and service into the `magic.backend`.
 8. Make sure you somehow configure Ninject to use your service implementation

 ## Changing database provider